-- How to make a wish for longevity and drive evil out.
+- How to make a wish for longevity and cast evil away!

 Since ancient times, odd numbers are thought to be lucky in Japan and China.
-On a date when odd numbers are repeated, it is thought to bring luck.
-It is also thought of as bad luck, so people celebrate the day, and at the same time, drive evil spirits out.
+Dates when odd numbers are repeated are thought to bring good luck.
+But they are also thought as bad luck, so people celebrate the day but drive evil spirits out at the same time.
 The number ‘9’ is the largest odd number between 1 and 10.
-September 9th is a real lucky day because it has the largest odd number in it’s date.
-It means “duplicating yang” (positive), called “Choyo-no-sekku”, so the day was designated as a day to celebrate longevity and prosperity.
+September 9th, 9/9, is a really lucky day because it has the largest odd number in it’s date!
+It means “duplicating the yang” (positive), called “Choyo-no-sekku” in Japanese.
+This day was then designated as a day to celebrate longevity and prosperity.

 “Choyo-no-sekku” is also called “Kiku-no-sekku”, literally meaning “chrysanthemum festival”.
-The chrysanthemum is designated as the national flower of Japan and is a common pattern used for kimono.
 The chrysanthemum has been used as medicine in Japan since ancient times and it is believed that it has the power of longevity.
-There is even a myth of a child who lived for over 700 years, thanks to it’s spiritual power.
+The flower was introduced to Japan with the legend of a village where people drinking water from a source surrounded by chrysanthemum could live more than 100 years old.
+There is even a myth of a child who lived for over 700 years, thanks to its supernatural powers.

-The noblemen of ancient Japan used to enjoy gazing at rare chrysanthemums from China and making wishes for their longevity.
-During the Edo period, this custom had become popular among the masses.
-It is still customary today and I’ll tell you how to do it!
+The chrysanthemum festival was also brought from China.
+The noblemen of ancient Japan used to enjoy gazing at the rare chrysanthemums from China and making wishes for longevity.
+During the Edo period, this custom became popular among the masses and is still alive today.

-How to make a wish for longevity and drive evil out.
+How to make a wish for longevity and cast evil away!

-There are other ways to drive out evil with chrysanthemums. ‘kiku-yu,’ is a chrysanthemum bath and sleeping with a ‘kiku’ pillow, are two ways to absorb its scent.
-Displaying chrysanthemums or setting up potpourri beside your pillow is also good.
-During this season, there are several kiku-related festivals held in Japan including the kiku matsuri and the kiku dolls exhibition.
+Other ways to drive out evil with chrysanthemums include ‘kiku-yu,’ which is putting chrysanthemum flowers in your bath water, and sleeping with a pillow with chrysanthemums inside.
+Displaying chrysanthemums or setting up a potpourri beside your pillow is also good.